-These projects were funded by the Western IPM Center's 2018 grants.
-Project directors are listed first.
+These projects were funded by the Western IPM Center's 2019 grants.

 For more details about a project, or to find one not listed here, use the search function on the IPM Projects Interagency Database

 Aerobiology and IPM of Bacterial Blight in Carrot Seed Crops

 Jeremiah Dung, Oregon State University

 Starting the season with pest-free seed is a cornerstone of IPM in annual crop production systems.
 Central Oregon produces approximately 60% of the hybrid carrot seed used for carrot production in the United States and 40% of the hybrid carrot seed planted globally.
 The pathogen Xanthomonas hortorum pv. carotae commonly infects carrot seed and is a major concern to carrot growers in several states.